CONSELF/conself-docs/content/manual/account.md

 {{< figure src="/images/pricing.jpg" alt="Subscription plans" title="Subscription plans" class="figure-50" >}}

-The plans currently abailable are mainly three:
+The plans currently available are mainly three:

 - **WELCOME**: free plan, every user can activate.
 No credit card data required.
 With a free plan you can access up to 100 credits every month and 10GB of cloud storage.
 The main limitation regards the lack of commercial features, which are frozen for the current plan.